Fakea15/Fakea15/README.md

 - 👀 I’m interested in A.I world
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python Programmer
-- 📫 How to reach me you email @fakeavangchhia@gmail.com
+- 📫 How to reach me by e-mailing me @fakeavangchhia@gmail.com

 <!---
 Fakea15/Fakea15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.